 The ITC provides a credit to federal income tax liability as a percentage of initial investment cost for a qualified renewable generating facility.
 The Consolidated Appropriations Act of 2016 extended the ITC so that it provides solar projects under construction before the end of 2019 a tax credit currently valued at 30% of initial investment costs.
 Solar projects starting construction in 2020 and 2021 qualify for credits of 26% and 22% of initial investment costs, respectively.
 Utility-scale solar projects beginning construction after 2021 receive a 10% ITC.
-This change is reflected in the RFM, Commercial Demand Module, and Residential Demand Module.
+The 30% residential tax credit for ground-source heat pumps, solar PV, solar thermal water heaters, and small wind turbines only applies to installations through 2016, and then is eliminated in subsequent years.
+This change is reflected in the RFM, CDM, and RDM.

 The PTC is a per-kWh tax credit available for qualified wind, geothermal, closed-loop and open-loop biomass, landfill gas, municipal solid waste, hydroelectric, and marine and hydrokinetic facilities.
 The value of the credit, originally 1.5 cents/kWh, is adjusted for inflation annually and is available for 10 years after the facility has been placed in service.
-For AEO2016, wind, poultry litter, geothermal, and closed-loop [127] biomass resources receive a tax credit of 2.3 cents/kWh; all other renewable resources receive a 1.1 cent/kWh (that is, one-half the value of the credit for other resources) tax credit.
-EIA assumes that biomass facilities obtaining the PTC will use open-loop fuels, as closed-loop fuels are assumed to be unavailable and/or too expensive for widespread use during the period that the tax credit is available.
+For AEO2017, wind, poultry litter, geothermal, and closed-loop [13.15] biomass resources receive a tax credit of 2.3 cents/kWh; all other renewable resources receive a 1.1 cent/kWh (that is, one-half the value of the credit for other resources) tax credit.
+EIA assumes that biomass facilities obtaining the PTC will use open-loop fuels, as closed- loop fuels are assumed to be unavailable and/or too expensive for widespread use during the period that the tax credit is available.
 The PTC has been recently extended by the 2016 Consolidated Appropriation Act passed in December 2015 for wind projects through 2016.
-The PTC is scheduled to phase down in value for wind projects as follows: 80% of the current PTC if begin construction in 2017; 60% of the current PTC if begin construction in 2019.
+The PTC is scheduled to phase down in value for wind projects as follows: 80% of the current PTC if it begins construction in 2018 and is in operation before 2023; and 40% of the current PTC if it begins construction in 2019 and is in operation before 2024.